roachhd/zenhabits/README.md

 zenhabits
 =========

-From zenhabits.com by Leo Babauta
+Resources for life taken from s bunch of blogs, but a lot from zenhabits.com by Leo Babauta